Highway Construction Defects

 A Law Firm That Wins Highway Construction Cases

 Langdon & Emison has a proven track record of handling – and winning – highway shoulder defect cases.
-Below is one example of a case our firm won on behalf of a client who was catastrophically injured in an accident involving an unsafe pavement edge drop-off.
+This is one example of a case our firm won on behalf of a client who was catastrophically injured in an accident involving an unsafe pavement edge drop-off.